Charitable Efforts

 Monterey Peninsula Foundation is the nonprofit organization that stages the annual AT&T Pebble Beach Pro-Am, and has supported hundreds of nonprofit organizations from this event since 1947.

-Our tournament week culminated with Wyndham Clark not only winning the 2024 AT&T Pebble Beach Pro-Am but making history at Pebble Beach.
-Tied for 23rd heading into Saturday’s third round, he ended the day in first place with a 12-under 60, setting the course record for the lowest score ever at Pebble Beach Golf Links.
+We were thrilled to crown Jeff Rhodes as our 2024 amateur winner and delighted to see Jeff’s professional partner Rory McIlroy win Golf Digest’s highest honor, the Arnie Award, in recognition of his charitable work.
+The tournament culminated with Wyndham Clark not only winning the 2024 AT&T Pebble Beach Pro-Am but making history by setting the course record for the lowest score ever at Pebble Beach Golf Links.
 While this year’s circumstances didn’t allow for a traditional conclusion, Wyndham’s finish was as good as it gets.

 Since that time, the tournament, now known as the AT&T Pebble Beach Pro-Am, has become one of the most internationally recognized stops on the PGA TOUR, and Monterey Peninsula Foundation’s grant programs continue to support hundreds of nonprofit organizations.